 We seek to provide training in the countries of prospective translators, with the least amount of disruption to their own lives and those of their communities.
 To see where our training is offered check our training calendar.

 Our DBT training is open at both ends.
 This means that we consider applications on a case by case basis from those who do not satisfy all entrance requirements.
 On the other hand we seek to provide sufficient academic grounding to enable students to proceed with further studies.

 Our Diploma in Bible Translation is recognised by several academic institutions.

 The distance education institution SATS (South African Theological Seminary) exempts DBT graduates from a number of undergraduate courses.
 They can complete a BTh degree programme in their country of residence through distance education at SATS.
-After completing a BTh Honours they can enrol in our MTh in Bible Translation Consultation and study for a PhD in Theology with the focus on Bible Translation.

 In Ethiopia, the Ethiopian Theological College in Addis Ababa exempts DBT graduates from a number of undergraduate and degree level courses.

 In North East India, DBT graduates are awarded a Diploma, BA or MA in Bible Translation by Martin Luther university in Shillong depending on their prior education.

 - To provide academically grounded, practice-oriented training in Bible translation